afrievalt/about-me/README.md

 * I've never heard the word intuitive used to describe software built here.
  Wow, this is great.
 You've eliminated all our excuses for not phoning.

+What is your leadership experience?

+The majority of my leadership experience centers around the realm of technology.
+This entails making critical decisions regarding the selection of tools, libraries, frameworks, as well as overseeing and facilitating code and design reviews.
+In addition, I've been heavily involved in mentoring and guiding developers, as well as documenting processes and best practices.

+Another significant aspect of my leadership journey involves nurturing and enhancing the skills of fellow professionals through mentoring and the establishment of structured learning paths.

+Furthermore, I have played a pivotal role in the assessment of technical talent for hiring purposes and conducting performance evaluations.

+While I haven't managed direct reports, my approach to leadership has been largely informal due to my extensive experience as a contractor.
+Nevertheless, even in these capacities, I have held leadership positions such as scrum master, team lead, and was entrusted with spearheading Northwestern Mutual's inaugural tiger team initiative.

+Tiger teams are collaborative units that pair application development teams with Northwestern Mutual financial representatives nationwide to pinpoint areas where digital solutions can create value.
+Subsequently, these teams embark on expedited development exercises to create, test, refine, and deliver functional solutions.

+I assembled a hand-picked team that journeyed to our Seattle office to devise an add-on for Posting+.
+Our close collaboration with the Seattle office enabled us to deconstruct a complex and convoluted process rapidly.
+By developing various workflows and actively incorporating feedback, we swiftly delivered a streamlined solution.
+This resulted in reduced training requirements for new financial representatives and a decrease in compliance issues, ultimately boosting retention rates.
+Additionally, all financial representatives could serve more clients with reduced paperwork, leading to substantial cost savings of over $32,000,000 and earning Northwestern Mutual the prestigious [Eye on Innovation Award](https://news.northwesternmutual.com/2016-10-19-Northwestern-Mutual-Honored-by-Gartner-with-Eye-on-Innovation-Prize).

 ### What do others say about you?

 ##### [Yegor Mialyk](https://www.linkedin.com/in/mialyk/) direct manager